aspose-total/Aspose.Total-Products/total/en/python-net/conversion/docm-to-tsv/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a DOCM to TSV conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.
+<h2>Why to Convert DOCM to TSV</h2>

+Python developers often need to convert DOCM files to TSV format for various reasons.
+For example, if the application requires data to be stored in a tabular format, then TSV is the best choice.
+It is also useful for data analysis and manipulation.

+<h2>How Aspose.Total Helps for DOCM to TSV Conversion</h2>

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert DOCM file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET API is a comprehensive package of APIs that can help developers automate the conversion process from DOCM to TSV.
+It is a two-step process.
+Firstly, Aspose.Words for Python via .NET API is used to convert the DOCM file to HTML.
+After that, Aspose.Cells for Python via .NET API is used to save the created HTML into the desired Microsoft Excel format.
+This API is capable of converting the HTML into the desired TSV format.

+The Aspose.Total for Python via .NET API is a powerful tool that can help developers automate the conversion process from DOCM to TSV.
+It is a comprehensive package of APIs that can help developers convert DOCM files to HTML and then save the HTML into the desired Microsoft Excel format.
+This API is capable of converting the HTML into the desired TSV format.
+It is a two-step process that is easy to use and can help developers save time and effort.

 {{% /blocks/products/pf/feature-page-summary %}}